gsi-upm/BigTweet/README.md

 BigTweet is free software:  you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-**Available image .iso to download:** https://mega.nz/#!p5Z0SKxL!7ntWSg5D7ITK0GY-P6U-UfQoGsjCNRIU24sU9-e6IxA Launch guide included in the image as readme.
+**Available image .iso to download:**
+You can use this iso for running the system. https://mega.nz/#!p5Z0SKxL!7ntWSg5D7ITK0GY-P6U-UfQoGsjCNRIU24sU9-e6IxA Launch guide included in the image as readme.
 For more info, see https://github.com/gsi-upm/BigTweet/tree/master/documentation

+If you want to install it from the source code, install:

+1) Package igraph

+2)

+3) Run the system as described in the aboved mentioned documentation.